nkoech/CIAT_File_Benders/README.md

 * **[CIAT - Africa](http://ciat.cgiar.org/):** Remote Sensing/GIS Section, Soils Research Area/DAPA

-And those who supported and enouraged the us to challenge ourselves to do better and to be better.
+And those who supported and enouraged us to challenge ourselves to do better and to be better.

 ## Contributing